About the Business License Division

 Check out the Business License Search.

-Our office will be closed Friday, October 28, 2016 in observance of Nevada Day.
+Our office will be closed on Monday, December 26, 2016 in observance of Christmas Day.

 Stay in touch and sign-up for business license news and updates.